Accommodation in Murchison, at a glance

 Located on the south bank of the River Nile, Murchison River Lodge is a family-run lodge which offers panoramic views of the Nile and Murchison Falls National Park.

-Murchison River Lodge prides itself on its sustainability and it runs entirely off solar power.
-The Lodge also seeks to empower its local community and the on-site restaurant mainly uses locally sourced ingredients, such as buying its meat from a local butchery in Jinja.
+Murchison River Lodge prides itself on its sustainability, and it runs entirely off solar power.
+The lodge also seeks to empower its local community and the on-site restaurant mainly uses locally sourced ingredients.

 Nile Safari Lodge